-First of all, allow me to just be honest and admit that I do not love to grocery shop.
+First of all, allow me to just be honest and admit that I do not love to go to the grocery store.
 As a matter of fact, it’s really quite the opposite.
 However, as a mom, wife, and health coach, my life is pretty much centered around my quest to feed my family well and keep them healthy while helping others do the same.
 So, careful and frequent grocery shopping is a necessity.

 While my search for shopping nirvana may never pan out, I am always thrilled when I find resources that make the process just a little bit easier.
 And that, my friends, is why, in addition to a wealth of great grocery destinations here in Charlotte, I. Love.
 Costco.

-So today I’m going to share Part I of a two part series on my go-to Costco shopping list for real food, which will include produce, pantry staples, frozen organic veggies and fruit, organic meat options, and a few other tidbits.
+So today I’m going to share Part I of a two part series on my go-to Costco shopping list for real, healthy food, which will include produce, pantry staples, frozen organic veggies and fruit, organic meat options, and a few other tidbits.
 And don’t forget to print your free copy at the end of this post to take on your next visit.
 But first I am going to give you my short primer on shopping at Costco.

 The Deal with Costco

-- First off, you have to buy a membership, which consists of a yearly fee.
+- First off, you have to buy a Costco membership, which consists of a yearly fee.
 There are different levels, and if you find you are a frequent Costco shopper, an upgraded membership is worth the extra money, in my opinion, because it earns you cash back.
 You might want to go walk around with a friend who is a member before taking the plunge.

 - Costco will refund your membership if you are dissatisfied for any reason.

 - They also have a return policy that is very convenient.
 All you need is the item and your membership card.

-- Costco will have varied selection depending on where you live, including their organic offerings, but they are responsive to customer demands.
+- Costco will have varied selection depending on where you live, including their organic food offerings, but they are responsive to customer demands.

 - If you worry that bulk purchases are too large for your household, shop with a friend (or two) and split the goods.